Tomalin18/SNS-to-Doc/README.md

-# Twitter to Discord
+# Social Media to Discord

-A browser extension that allows you to send tweet summaries directly to Discord with a single click.
-The extension uses AI to create concise summaries of tweets, including content from both text and images, and posts them to your Discord server via webhooks.
+A browser extension that allows you to send custom-processed social media posts directly to Discord with a single click.
+The extension supports both Twitter and Threads, uses AI to process posts according to your custom instructions, including content from both text and images, and posts them to your Discord server via webhooks.

 ## Features

-- 🔍 **AI-Powered Summaries**: Automatically generates concise summaries of tweets using OpenAI or Anthropic APIs
+- 🎯 **Custom AI Processing**: Process posts with your own custom instructions using OpenAI or Anthropic APIs
-- 🖼️ **Image Analysis**: Analyzes images in tweets to include their content in summaries (with OpenAI)
+- 🖼️ **Image Analysis**: Analyzes images in posts to include their content in processing (with OpenAI)
 - 🌐 **Multilingual Support**: Works with any language, including Chinese, Japanese, Korean, and more
-- 🔄 **Simple Interface**: Adds a Discord button next to each tweet's action bar
+- 🔄 **Simple Interface**: Adds a Discord button next to each post's action bar
+- 📱 **Multi-Platform Support**: Works with both Twitter and Threads
-- ⚙️ **Flexible Configuration**: Choose between OpenAI or Anthropic for summarization, or use simple truncation
+- ⚙️ **Flexible Configuration**: Choose between OpenAI or Anthropic for processing, or use simple truncation
 - 🔐 **Privacy-Focused**: Your API keys are stored only in your browser's local storage

 ## Installation